Your Modern Business Guide To Data Analysis Methods And Techniques

 2. Establish your questions

 Once you’ve outlined your core objectives, you should consider which questions will need answering to help you achieve your mission.
-This is one of the most important data analytics techniques as it will shape the very foundations of your success.
+This is one of the most important techniques as it will shape the very foundations of your success.

 To help you ask the right things and ensure your data works for you, you have to ask the right data analysis questions.